S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 ### Database

-- [ ] Figure out proper schema for database
+- [x] Figure out proper schema for database
-- [ ] Handle multiple sensors of same kind
+- [x] Handle multiple sensors of same kind
+  - Would be done using the same config file

 ### Casing